Personal Data we collect and how we use it

 - to administer, process and manage your communications (including your online enquiry) and our relationship;

-- to keep our records including contacts and databases up-to-date and to comply with our various legal obligations;
+- to keep our members register up-to-date and to comply with our various legal obligations;

-- to send you relevant information relating to High Winds Community Energy Society Limited’s community energy project/s including updates, investment opportunities, and our Newsletter;
+- to send you relevant information relating to High Winds Community Energy Society Limited’s other community energy project/s such as investment opportunities, and our Newsletter;

 - For promotional, and marketing purposes;